 - Feeling optimistic and happy

-- Increasing sense of relaxation and confidence inducing you to talk more
+- An increasing sense of relaxation and confidence-induces you to talk more

 0.05 – 0.08:

 - Impairment of movement and judgement